beginning of content

 Key facts

-• Non-Hodgkin lymphoma develops when a type ofwhite blood cells grows uncontrollably.
+• Non-Hodgkin lymphoma occurs when a type of white blood cell grows in an abnormal uncontrolled way.

-• There can be many different symptoms of non-Hodgkin lymphoma, and they depend on where the tumour is growing.
+• Symptoms of non-Hodgkin lymphoma are different depending on where the tumour is growing.

-• Different tests, like biopsies, blood tests, and scans, are used to diagnose non-Hodgkin lymphoma.
+• Biopsies, blood tests and scans are used to diagnose non-Hodgkin lymphoma.

-• Depending on where the cancer is, it can be treated with surgery, chemotherapy, or radiotherapy.
+• Depending on where the cancer is, it is treated with surgery, chemotherapy or radiotherapy.

 What is non-Hodgkin lymphoma?

-Non-Hodgkin lymphoma develops when a type of white blood cell, known as a lymphocyte, grows in an uncontrolled way.
+Lymphoma is a type of cancer that occurs in the lymphatic system.
+Non-Hodgkin lymphoma happens when a type of white blood cell, known as a lymphocyte, grows in an uncontrolled way.

 Types of lymphocytes include B cells and T cells.
 These cells have different functions in your immune system.